Dhaka topi

-The Dhaka topi (ढाका टोपी [ɖʱaka ʈopi]), or Nepali topi, is a hat which is popular in Nepal, and which forms part of Nepalese national dress, worn by men on celebrations.
+The Dhaka topi (ढाका टोपी [ɖʱaka ʈopi]), is a traditional Nepalese cloth hat which forms part of Nepalese national dress, and worn by men on celebrations in the pahadi regions.

 History

-Dhaka ko Topi literately means a "headgear made of Dhaka cloth", a fine cotton cloth once exclusively imported from Dhaka, the present-day capital of Bangladesh.
+In Nepal Bhasa, thread is called 'ka (का)'.
+In Nepal Bhasa, raw thread is called 'kachika (काचीका)', while the decorative thread worn by women when tying their hair is called 'sachika (साचीका)'.
+Similarly, the special thread used to make caps is called 'dhaka (धाका)'.
+A cap made from fabric woven with 'dhaka is called a Dhaka topi (Dhaka cap).

 The Dhaka topi was a part of the Nepalese national dress, and a symbol of Nepalese nationality.
 It became popular during the reign of King Mahendra, who ruled between 1955 and 1972, and made wearing a Dhaka topi mandatory for official photographs for passports and documents.
-Dhaka Topis are given away as gifts during Dashain and Tihar festivals.
-Dhaka topi was also worn by government officials as a part of the national dress.
-In the times of king Mahendra Dhaka topis for rent was available near the Singha Durbar (literally Lion Hall) in Kathmandu.
-The badge of kukri cross is worn on the cap largely by officials in Kathmandu or when a Nepalese visit the Palace, and not the lay Nepali.
+Dhaka topis are given away as gifts during Dashain and Tihar festivals.
+Dhaka topis was also worn by government officials as a part of the national dress.
+In the times of King Mahendra, dhaka topis for rent were available near the Singha Durbar (literally Lion Hall) in Kathmandu.
+The badge of kukri cross is worn on the cap largely by officials in Kathmandu or when a Nepalese visit the palace.